 Android is the most popular operating system for mobile devices.
-And what makes it so fascinating is its open source nature that allows modification of system files and enhance the performance of the device through root apps, custom kernels, mods and ROMs.
-However, to be entitled to such modification, the OS requires to be rooted.
+And what makes it so fascinating is its open source nature that allows modification of system files and enhances the performance of the device through root apps, custom kernels, mods and ROMs.
+However, to be entitled to such modification, the OS requires being rooted.
 Root access in Android is just another term for immense possibilities.

 While most Android devices get a rooting method within a few hours after their release, there are a few others that come with heavily coded locked bootloaders that do not allow a root script to do its magic so easily.
 The past couple of days have been very good for two flagship devices, namely the US variants of Samsung Galaxy S5, and the Sony Xperia Z2.